HIV/AIDS in South Africa

 HIV/AIDS is one of the most serious health concerns in South Africa.
-The country has the highest number of people afflicted with HIV of any country, and the fourth-highest adult HIV prevalence rate, according to the 2019 United Nations statistics.
+South Africa has the highest number of people afflicted with HIV of any country, and the fourth-highest adult HIV prevalence rate, according to the 2019 United Nations statistics.
+As of 2022, about 8 million South Africans, out of a total population of 60 million, were living with HIV.

 According to a UNAIDS dataset sourced from the World Bank, in 2019 the HIV prevalence rate for adults aged 15 to 49 was 27% in Eswatini (Swaziland), 25% in Lesotho, 25% in Botswana and 19% in South Africa.

 Understanding HIV prevalence

 HIV prevalence does not indicate that a country has an AIDS crisis, as HIV and AIDS are separate conditions.
 HIV prevalence, instead, indicates that people remain alive, despite the infection.
 South Africa has the largest HIV treatment programme in the world.
-With the correct medication, HIV is a manageable chronic condition, like diabetes or hypertension.
-A population with a larger proportion of diabetics, means more people are receiving treatment for the condition.
-Hence, a population with a larger proportion of HIV-positive people, means more people are receiving anti-retroviral treatment.

-World Bank Open Data explains the data it publishes on HIV prevalence as follows:
+World Bank Open data explains the data it publishes on HIV prevalence as follows:

 South Africa's HIV treatment programme was launched in earnest in 2005.
 The trend in South Africa's HIV and AIDS statistics has changed significantly in the years since then.